“You are what your deep, driving desire is,

-Here lives a community on their own terms and choices, unaffected by our social norms, creating their own culture without a frown or fear, least bothered by our talks and walks, designing weird fashion styles and wears it boldly, living a life as religiously as they want and love.
-The rituals to live life to the fullest for survival are clearly manifested in their daily worship for a living.
+Here lives a community on their terms, desires, and choices, unaffected by our social norms, creating their own culture without a frown or fear, least bothered by our talks and walks, designing weird fashion styles and wears it boldly, living life as religiously as they want and love.
+The rituals to live life to the fullest for survival are manifested in their daily worship for living.

 Why should they not create a culture of their own if our culture is not willing to accept them?
-Live life on own choice is their quintessential mantra and the sacred mantra is honored to the fullest.
+Live life on their own choice is their quintessential mantra and the sacred mantra is honorably abided to the fullest.

 As I searched for an earphone in my laptop bag, I heard a familiar sound.
 I knew the distinct sound; it would still frighten me at times.

-There was a pin drop silence in the coach.
-The fear on the faces of children was clearly visible as they cringed to their moms.
+There was pin-drop silence in the coach.
+The fear on the faces of children was visible as they cringed to their moms.
 College girls moved closer in their groups like uniting against an enemy.
-Vendors remained unperturbed busy to sell off their goodies.
+Vendors remained unperturbed busy selling off their goodies.

 Yes, the clap; a much-known clap to all of us we hear at the busy traffic signals, corners of streets, a celebration of childbirth, harassing and fighting with the shop owners for tips.